Statute of Limitations

 • Contract with the lender (more about contracts below)

-For example, many states allow more time for creditors to file suit to collect on closed-ended consumer loans, such as vehicle loans, than on credit card debts or spoken contracts.
-Most states give credit card issuers three to four years to file suit after default, but some states allow as many as 10 years.
-See the Bills.com Collection Laws and Statute of Limitations page.
+For example, many states allow more time for original creditors and collection agents to file suit to collect on closed-ended consumer loans, such as vehicle loans, than on credit card debts or spoken contracts.
+Most states give credit card issuers 3 to 4 years to file suit after default, but some states allow as many as 10 years.
+See the Bills.com page collection laws for every state in the US.

-The page I just mentioned contains a list of limitations by state.
-If a creditor files a lawsuit after the allowed time, the court will usually throw the case out and not allow the creditor to file suit again (called dismissed with prejudice).
+Here’s a page containing a list of statute of limitations by state.
+If an original creditor or collection agent files a lawsuit after the allowed time, the court will usually throw the case out and not allow the creditor to file suit again (called dismissed with prejudice) if the consumer/defendant raises the statute of limitations defense.

-However, the defendant must raise the issue of expired statute of limitations in a written response to the lawsuit, or else the court will not know that the statute of limitations has expired.
+The defendant must raise the issue of expired statute of limitations in a written response to the lawsuit, or else the court will not know that the statute of limitations has expired.
+Courts will not raise the statute of limitations defense on behalf of the consumer.
+Therefore, you must raise the statute of defense if it is available to you.
 Although the periods vary from state to state, there is only one (Ohio) that is longer than 10 years.

 What a Statute of Limitation is Not

-The passing of the statute of limitation does not mean a creditor cannot file a lawsuit against a consumer in most states.
-The passing does not mean the debt is canceled or extinguished, or must be removed from a consumer’s credit report.
-It does not prevent a creditor from contacting the consumer to collect the debt.
+The passing of the statute of limitation does not mean an original creditor cannot file a lawsuit against a consumer in most states.
+The passing does not mean the debt is canceled or extinguished or must be removed from a consumer’s credit report.
+It does not prevent an original creditor or collection agent from contacting the consumer to collect the debt.

 A statute of limitations, in most states, is just a tool for lawyers to use as a defense in a lawsuit.
 It is an affirmative defense the defendant must raise in a timely manner before the conclusion of the trial.